Vestium-R/DynamicViewer/README.md

 # DynamicViewer

 This is a module for displaying a dynamic picture in picture elements on a battlemap scene that is being loaded.
+It also creates the corresponding Journal entries.
 This module is intended to be used in conjunction with the Beneos Battlemaps but will support a variety of both animated and non-animated maps.

 For Animated maps: